 The Vegan Fried Egg is, by far, one of our most popular recipes is the Vegan Fried Egg.
 With thousands of inquiries into this delicious recipe, it's no wonder it's at the top of our favorites list too!

-With a little culinary creativity, and a few trials and errors, we were finally able to recreate this breakfast favorite.
+With a little culinary creativity, and a few trials and errors, we're happy to say that we could finally recreate this breakfast favorite.

 For the Vegan Egg Yolk

 1 cup of unsweetened non-dairy milk (we used almond milk)

 2 teaspoons cornstarch